MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/recover-from-golden-gmsa-attack.md

       If the first gMSA that you created uses the new KDS root key, all subsequent gMSA also use the new key.

-1. Re-join the member servers to the domain.
+1. Rejoin the member servers to the domain.
 1. Update the appropriate services to use the new gMSAs.
 1. Delete the old gMSAs that used the old KDS root key object.
 1. Delete the old KDS root key object.